00:00

 Question 99·Hard·Cross-Text Connections

-Based on the texts, how would Ahmadi’s team (Text 2) most likely respond to López’s claim in the underlined portion of Text 1?
+Based on the texts, how would the team in Text 2 most likely respond to the bolded claim in Text 1?